AndiLavera/motion.cr/README.md

 - **Partial Page Replacement** - Motion does not use full page replacement, but rather replaces only the component on the page with new HTML, DOM diffed for performance.
 - **Encapsulated, consistent stateful components** - Components have continuous internal state that persists and updates.
 This means each time a component changes, new rendered HTML is generated and can replace what was there before.
-- **Blazing Fast** - Communication does not have to go through the full Rails router and controller stack.
+- **Blazing Fast** - Communication does not have to go through the full Amber router and controller stack.
 No changes to your routing or controller are required to get the full functionality of Motion.
+Motions take less than 1ms to process with typical times being around 300μs.

 ### Building components

+#### Conventions

 Components are subclasses of `Motion::Base` and live in `src/components`.
 It's common practice to create and inherit from an `ApplicationComponent` that is a subclass of `Motion::Base`.
 By doing so, not only can you share logic, you can share view templates.